miiichael/cv/resume.md

 ### Unix Server Administrator - Murdoch University
 #### May 2001 - July 2021

-Programming and systems administration for Communications Services and Computer Services within IT Services.
-Primarily known for maintaining the OS on the Linux web server fleet, but also provided diverse skills to ITS and its members.
+Murdoch University is a Perth-based university with 23,000 students and 1,700 staff, with campuses in Murdoch, Rockingham, Mandurah, Perth, Dubai, and Singapore.

+As a Unix Server Administrator I was responsible for building and maintaining the OS on large portions of the university's Linux server fleet, performance testing, design and implementation of integrations between services, and educating staff on the finer points of regular expressions, SSL, and problem troubleshooting.

+- maintain server operating systems, including monitoring and patching.
+- configure servers from raw metal (or blank VMware VM) all the way up to running services (usually apache).
+- write and maintain integrations between applications.
+- SSL certificate renewals.
+- performance testing of systems involved in class signups (source of peak system load).
+- assist other staff with their sysadmin tasks, problem diagnosis, etc.

 ## Education